thedynamiclinker/sudocode/zero/The Sumerian Dog Joke.md

 That's one part of human life that's always been with us, after all.

-I mean seriously, we humans even put this picture in the Louvre: probably the best museum on Earth.
+I mean, we humans even put this picture in the Louvre.
+Probably the best museum on Earth.

 This.